 ADA Statement: Any student who, because of a disability, may require special arrangements in order to meet the course requirements should contact the instructor as soon as possible to make any necessary arrangements.
 Students should present appropriate verification from Student Disability Services during the instructor's office hours.
 Please note: instructors are not allowed to provide classroom accommodations to a student until appropriate verification from Student Disability Services has been provided.
 For additional information, please contact Student Disability Services in West Hall or call 806-742-2405.

 Rough Course Schedule (subject to change) - see the course webpage at http://joelvelasco.net/teaching/2330

-Weeks 1, 2: Introduction and the Nature of Science (main reading for weeks 1-8 is from Clark, Religion and the Sciences of Origins)
+Weeks 1, 2: Introduction and the Nature of Science and the relationship between science and religion